This is page three of our System Preferences article. Here's what you'll find elsewhere in the article:

-Set Up Family/Manage Family, respectively, enable you to set-up or manage family sharing.
-Use the + button to add new family members by sending them an email invite.
+Set Up Family/Manage Family, respectively, enable you to set up or manage family sharing.
+In the Family Members tab, use the + button to add new family members by sending them an email invite.
 For a child without an account, you can create a new Apple ID for them.

 If you decide you don't want to use iCloud at all on your machine, click Sign Out.
 However, if you're using an iCloud account and password to log in to your Mac, you'll then have to click Stop Using iCloud and create a new password specifically for the Mac.

 The Internet Accounts pane defines your online accounts at the system level, enabling services and apps to hook into them with your permission, potentially saving you typing in the same usernames and passwords time and time again.
 If you've set up iCloud already on your Mac, it will appear in the sidebar.
 To the right, you'll see a list of popular services you can add an account for.

 To add a new account, click on a logo and a sheet will ask for information that's relevant for that particular service (usually a username and password, but sometimes other details too).
 On adding your details and clicking Next, you may see an overview regarding what the service will be allowed to do with your data.
 For example, signing into Twitter allows you to post photos and show links from your timeline in Safari; sign into Facebook and data will be integrated with Contacts and Calendar.